shorebirdtech/shorebird/packages/shorebird_cli/README.md

 ### Create Account

-To create a new shorebird account use the `shorebird account create` command:
+To create a new Shorebird account use the `shorebird account create` command:

 ```bash
 shorebird account create